pelcam/holbertonschool-printf/README.md

 ![Flowchart](./image/_printf.png)

 ## crew
-Mariama Goudiaby et Camille Pelletier
+This project was made by Mariama Goudiaby et Camille Pelletier during their first year at Holberton School